 This annual exhibition is open to artists under the age of twenty-five and is free to those in full-time education.
 Three major commissions are being offered as part of the new Tremough Campus in Pe n r y n , near Falmouth for the Combined Universities in C o r n w a l l.
 This £4,000 award is available to subsidise an artist’s time, facilities and materials for the production of a new body of work to culminate in a solo exhibition at the Standpoint Gallery in L o n d o n.

-Artists are invited to submit work for this annual open drawing competition, which is open to entry from artists resident or domiciled in the United Kingdom.
+This means that the Independent Investigator deals with complaints which the FSA has been unable to resolve in respect of directly regulated firms and of firms formerly regulated in respect of their investment business by the Insurance Brokers’ Registration Council (IRBC).
 The theme of the competition is ‘conflict’ to commemorate the Battle of Shrewsbury which took place in 1403.
 An exhibition of the entries will be held at Shrewsbury Museum and Art Gallery from 14 June-27 July as part of Shrewsbury Visual Art Fe s t i v a l.

 Fellowship artists live and work in Berwick during the winter and work completed during this period will form the basis of three solo exhibitions.
 The deadline for applications is 23 May but artists who have graduated from a BA course within the last three years are ineligible.
 She would like to feature deaf artists from all over the country in the programme, not just London.
 Read more : Valuations VIC